 But coding art is a time-consuming, complicated process.
 While a pencil’s eraser might fix an errant line or a little yellow might brighten a painting’s dark skyline, improving generative art takes trial and error through numerous iterations with often frustratingly opaque interfaces.

-After interviewing expert digital artists on these creative frustrations, Stanford scholars have developed a tool called Spellburst, recently published on preprint service arXiv, to improve the ideation and editing process.
+After interviewing expert digital artists on these creative frustrations, scholars from Stanford and Replit have developed a tool called Spellburst, recently published on preprint service arXiv, to improve the ideation and editing process.

 “Translating an artist’s imagination into code takes a lot of time, and it’s very difficult,” says Hariharan Subramonyam, assistant professor at the Graduate School of Education and a faculty fellow at the Stanford Institute for Human-Centered AI.
 “A large language model can give you a good starting point.
 But when the artist wants to explore different textures, different colors or patterns, at that point they want finer control, which large language models can’t provide.
 Spellburst essentially helps artists seamlessly switch between the semantic space and the code.”